JuliaGraphics/Luxor.jl/docs/src/tables-grids.md

 You can access rows or columns in the usual Julian way.

+Notice that the table is drawn row by row, whereas 2D Julia arrays are usually accessed column by column.

+### Varying row heights and column widths

-To specify varying row heights and column widths, supply arrays or ranges.
+To specify varying row heights and column widths, supply arrays or ranges to the `Table` constructor.
 The next example has three rows, of heights 50, 100, and 150 units, and seven columns, with gradually increasing widths:

 ```@example
 using Luxor # hide